CharlieMallon/MilestoneProject1/README.md

 -   [W3C Markup Validator](https://validator.w3.org/#validate_by_uri)
     -   Error -  An img element must have an alt attribute, except under certain conditions.
 For details, consult guidance on providing text alternatives for images. (for three imgs)
         -   Fixed - reviewer images given alt tag.
-    -   Warning - Consider using the h1 element as a top-level heading only (all h1 elements are treated as top-level headings by many screen readers and other tools).
+    -   Warning -  Conciser using the h1 element as a top-level heading only (all h1 elements are treated as top-level headings by many screen readers and other tools)
-        -
+        -   Not corrected -
     -   Warning -  Section lacks heading.
-Consider using h2-h6 elements to add identifying headings to all sections.
+Conciser using h2-h6 elements to add identifying heading to all sections.
-        -
+        -   Not corrected -
 -   [W3C CSS Validator](https://jigsaw.w3.org/css-validator/#validate_by_input)
     -   No Errors shown